lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

    - What were the organizational incentives to ignore warnings?

 4. **Lessons for Your Institution**:
-   - Could this happen in your organization (from Exercise 2)?
+   - Could this happen in your organisation (from Exercise 2)?
    - What specific safeguards would prevent it?
    - How would you ensure diverse voices can raise concerns?